 Here are some flat lays shots, great for editorial layouts. iPhone does a pretty good job with an indicator to make the flat lay very precise.

-It is impressive what an iPhone and any smartphone can do these days.
+It is impressive what an iPhone camera and most smartphone cameras can do these days.
 You just need to get a few techniques to make the image pops.

-Here are some tips to get some good shots of food with your iPhone:
+Here are some tips to get that amazing shots of food with your iPhone:

 Use natural light as much as possible